openemr/openemr-devops/packages/lightsail/README.md

 ## Support

-The OpenEMR [forums](https://community.open-emr.org/) and [chat](https://chat.open-emr.org/) are available if you have any questions.
+The OpenEMR [forums](https://community.open-emr.org/) and Slack are available if you have any questions.
 We'll be happy to help!